uzyn/zmpl-grammar/README.md

 ## Credits

 * [Zmpl](https://github.com/jetzig-framework/zmpl) and its icon is copyright of Robert Farrell.
-* [https://github.com/z1fire/zmpl-syntax-highlighting-vscode](Zackary Housen's VS Code extensions) for the inspiration and reference.
+* [Zackary Housen's extension](https://github.com/z1fire/zmpl-syntax-highlighting-vscode) for the inspiration and reference.

 ## License